 1.2 Boost Your Credibility

 It takes 20 years to build your reputation and five minutes to destroy it, said Warren Buffett.

 And indeed, a single tweet or inappropriate post on your social media channels, and you’re done.

 Social media is a huge arena, and many other sales professionals are trying to get noticed and remembered.

-The best way to build your credibility and establish yourself as an authority in your field is to post and share relevant, interesting, and useful articles that your potential clients benefit from.
+The best way to build your credibility and establish yourself as an authority in your field is to post and share relevant, interesting, and valuable articles that your potential clients benefit from.

 Also, join discussions and share your perspective on things.
-This way you’ll gradually become a prominent and trusted voice of your industry.
+This way, you’ll gradually become a prominent and trusted voice in your industry.